-Fiscal Year 2020 Director Compensation
+Fiscal Year 2021 Director Compensation

-Prior to our initial public offering, we paid cash compensation to our independent, non-employee directors for their services as directors.
-In connection with our initial public offering, we adopted a director compensation program pursuant to which members of our board of directors who are not employees or officers of Petco, our Principal Stockholder, CVC, CPP Investments or their respective affiliates are entitled to receive:
+Under our director compensation program, members of our board of directors who are not employees or officers of Petco, our Principal Stockholder, CVC, CPP Investments, or their respective affiliates are entitled to receive the following:

-- Annual cash retainer of \$80,000; - Cash fee of \$35,000 for service as chairperson, or \$10,000 for service other than as chairperson, of our audit committee; - Cash fee of \$25,000 for service as chairperson, or \$10,000 for service other than as chairperson, of our compensation committee; - Cash fee of \$20,000 for service as chairperson, or \$7,500 for service other than chairperson, of our nominating and corporate governance committee; - Cash fee of \$150,000 for service as the non-executive chair of our board of directors; - Cash fee of \$50,000 for service as the lead independent director of our board of directors; and - Annual equity grant of restricted stock units ("RSUs") under the Petco Health and Wellness Company, Inc. 2021 Equity Incentive Plan (the "2021 Plan") with a value of approximately \$150,000, subject to one-year cliff vesting on the day of the next annual meeting of stockholders.
+- Annual cash retainer of \$80,000; - Cash fee of \$35,000 for service as chairperson, or \$10,000 for service other than as chairperson, of our audit committee; - Cash fee of \$25,000 for service as chairperson, or \$10,000 for service other than as chairperson, of our compensation committee; - Cash fee of \$20,000 for service as chairperson, or \$7,500 for service other than chairperson, of our nominating and corporate governance committee; - Cash fee of \$150,000 for service as the non-executive chair of our board of directors:

+- Cash fee of \$50,000 for service as the lead independent director of our board of directors; and - Annual equity grant of restricted stock units ("RSUs") under the Petco Health and Wellness Company, Inc. 2021 Equity Incentive Plan (the "2021 Plan") with a value of approximately \$150,000, subject to one-year cliff vesting on the day of the next annual meeting of stockholders.